So, what is a good online catalog of chemicals, you may ask?

 As they are designed to connect easily with other systems, PIMs easily retrieve data from ERPs and documents from document management systems.
 But they also offer a great receptacle for the digitalization of “analog” information that is critical for a great catalog experience, especially if they are designed for a user-friendly edition.

-ionicPIM, the PIM for the chemical industry, offers pre-configured chemical product data models, pre-configured lists of applications, and performances, all to help chemical companies save a huge amount of set-up and launch time.
+ionicPIM, the PIM for the chemical industry, offers pre-configured chemical product data models, pre-configured lists of applications, and performance, all to help chemical companies save a huge amount of set-up and launch time.

 ionicPIM even offers specialized resources to enter your product data into your ionicPIM instance, making the hiring of specific teams of editors unnecessary.